-- must reflect the values of respect and responsibility - · contributes towards, and must not deter an active learning environment - · must help to assure safety in the classroom and on the playground
+- · must reflect the values of the school - · contribute towards, and must not deter an active learning environment - · must help to assure safety in the classroom and on the playground

-If, in the judgement of a teacher or administrator, these standards are not being followed, this will be communicated to the student and/or his/her parent(s)/legal guardians(s).
+If, in the judgment of a teacher or administrator, these standards are not being followed, this will be communicated to the student and/or their parent(s)/legal guardians(s).
 The student may be asked to change clothes or be sent home.
 Should a student continually break these standards, disciplinary or remedial action will be taken.